vaimo/composer-patches/README.md

 Applies a patch from a local or remote file to any package that is part of a given composer project.
 Packages can be defined both on project and on package level.

+The way the patches are applied (the commands, pre-checks) by the plugin is fully configurable from the composer.json of the project.

 ## Quick start: explicit patch definitions

 Same format is used for both project (root level scope) patches and for package patches.